 Wild Take: Sprinkled in here and there, but taken to a profuse extreme in "Gorilla".

 Wonder Twin Powers: The trope namers are hired to replace Beast Boy.
 Predictably, Zan is treated as useless.

 The Worf Effect: Parodied when the Titans attempt to join the HIVE Five in "In and Out".
 Expecting a test of strength, they each select the biggest, toughest guy in the room to whale on.
 Mammoth gets pulverized three times in a row.

 Wrecked Weapon: In "Staff Meeting", the Titans begin to use Robin's staff for mundane activities.
 After an argument about who gets to use, Beast Boy decides the best way to solve the dispute is to break it into four pieces.
 Robin finds out, causing him to...well, to call it a Heroic BSOD would probably make it sound more dignified than it really was...

 You Are Grounded: When Beast Boy starts disobeying Robin in the form of a gorilla, Robin snaps and tells him he's grounded.
 Beast Boy laughs it off.

-You, Get Me Coffee: When the Titans discover a meteor about to hit Earth, Robin assigns each of the Titan's a task devoted to stopping it.
+You, Get Me Coffee: When the Titans discover a meteor about to hit Earth, Robin assigns each of the Titans a task devoted to stopping it.
 When Beast Boy asks for his assignment, Robin has him hold a vial of science juice.
-(It's water.
-And Beast Boy drops it).
+It's actually water.
+And Beast Boy drops it.